 SEO is vital for VOD, and digital distribution matters.
 Showing festival goers that the best way to enjoy these films is through the official platforms.
 Preventing (or limiting) them from clicking on illegal streaming sites is key.

-What have you learned from the experience of monitoring and eliminating pirate content and its illegal distribution with Smart Media Protection at this year’s MyFFF?
+What have you learned from the fight against piracy and its illegal distribution with Smart Media Protection at this year’s MyFFF?

 We were delighted to see that none of the film material from MyFFF was hacked.
 But one thing we noticed was that, due to the great visibility that the festival generates for these films, several pirate links (from existing copies) re-emerged on social media and search engines.
 Monitoring and eliminating these links were key to prevent festival goers from consuming poor-quality pirate content, when they could watch the films online, subtitled in their native language, using their preferred device (computer, smartphone or tablet), from the comfort of their own home!